Category Archives: Treachery

 I am no moon jelly, not anymore.
 The decision I made was a product of reflection and prayers.
 The decision I made was an offshoot of the consultation I did with not just one but many people.
 All of them I deemed have wisdom, more than the little I have.

 I could not possibly hurt Marc Andrei.
 I became a bad father twice already – twice I was a moon jelly.
+The first time was when I allowed my girlfriend to take our son away from me.
+The second time… how I wish I could tell you.
 Marc Andrei was my path to redemption.
 My ticket to salvation.
-I have been rectifying things with my first child, a son.
+I have been rectifying things with my a son.
 But what is painful is that I could no longer do that to my second child, supposedly a daughter.

 Then when it was time for Marc Andrei to go, my wife did not hide her grief.
 She would not let go of our son.